India

 The Hindu Temple of Papmochani Mata on the hillside offers spectacular sunset views of Pushkar and its surroundings.
 Pushkar is one of the oldest towns in India, mentioned in texts dating back to the first millennium

-The Hindu Temple of Papmochani Mata on the hillside offers spectacular sunset views of Pushkar and its surroundings.
-Pushkar is one of the oldest towns in India, mentioned in texts dating back to the first millennium © Sanga Park
+The Papmochani Mata Temple, perched on a hillside, offers breathtaking sunset views of Pushkar and the surrounding valley—an ancient site mentioned in texts from the first millennium. © Sanga Park

 Some Images From Our Trip To Pushkar Sacred Festival